2019-2020 Scoring System

 - The recommendation is that athletes may compete on both a school team and with an all star program unless where prohibited due to provincial regulation.

-- For a team cheer routine the cheer portion must be a minimum of thirty seconds (:30) at the beginning or middle of the routine.
+- For a team cheer routine the cheer portion is required but has no time minimum or maximum, it must be at the beginning or middle of the routine.
+The total music length may not exceed one minute and thirty seconds (1:30).
 The total routine length may not exceed two minutes and thirty seconds (2:30).

 - For Game Day each element is between thirty seconds (:30) to one minute (1:00) each with a break between each element.